-Lawyers who permit another to practice law illegally, or who themselves practice law in a way they are not allowed are subject to formal dicipline by the Colorado Bar Association, and the Colorado Supreme Court.
+Lawyers who permit another to practice law illegally, or who themselves practice law in a way they are not allowed are subject to formal discipline by the Colorado Bar Association and the Colorado Supreme Court.

 1.2 What constitutes advertising as an attorney?